 When the (then called) Wirral & Ellesmere Port Barn Owl Group was first set up in 1999 there was only one pair of breeding Barn Owls known on the Wirral peninsula, from the North Wirral shore right down to the Shropshire Union Canal near Chester.
 Go to the next page for news of what is going on.

-Our next members meeting will take place at:
+Our next members meeting (the AGM) will take place at:

 Bebington Suite, Bebington Civic Centre, Civic Way, Wirral, CH63 7PN (see Directions page for details of how to get there.

 Guest Speaker: Chris Tynan - “Sefton Coast & Birds”

 Refreshments, raffle and news update.

 Members £1.
 Non-members £3 - includes entrance and refreshments.